 Siva, at his first OCT, started off the ride by introducing the ride and a safety briefing…

-As we rode along Pasir Ris Farmway 3 to Lorong Halus, we were greeted by even more wildlife!
+As we rode along Pasir Ris Farmway 3 towards Lorong Halus, we were greeted by even more wildlife!

-After orientating my group members to the direction to look, I ran to gather the other groups and did nothing to contain my child-like excitement while at it.
+After orientating my group members to the direction to look, I ran to gather the other groups and did nothing to contain my child-like excitement.
 Back at the bridge, the large group of otters were noticeably closer and could be seen going up a nearby bank to groom and defecate.
 Foraging in the nearby waters followed as the participants watched in awe and let out exclamations of excitement.

 “First time seeing otters in the wild!”